AdobeDocs/audience-manager.es-ES/help/using/features/cdf-files.md

 * Set up your [!DNL Amazon S3] storage bucket.
 * Provide read-only [!DNL S3] authentication credentials to your file storage bucket.
 No podrá ver ni acceder a directorios ni archivos que pertenecen a otros clientes.

-File notifications and [!UICONTROL CDF] files will appear in your [!DNL S3] bucket when they&#39;re ready for download.
-You&#39;re responsible for monitoring and downloading files from your assigned [!DNL S3] directory.
+File notifications and [!UICONTROL CDF] files will appear in your [!DNL S3] bucket when they're ready for download.
+You're responsible for monitoring and downloading files from your assigned [!DNL S3] directory.
 See [Customer Data Feed File Processing Notifications](#cdf-file-processing-notifications).

 ## Pasos siguientes {#next-steps}